Why aren't West Lake Hills, Sunset Valley and Rollingwood part of Austin?

 And that’s just what Shelton did.

 But how have West Lake Hills and other small communities been able to maintain independence as Austin's city limits balloons around them?

-Javier Palomares, a developer for a tech company in Austin, asked this question for KUT's ATXplained series: “How did Rollingwood, Sunset Valley and West Lake Hills avoid getting incorporated into Austin?”
+Austin resident Javier Palomares asked this question for KUT's ATXplained series: “How did Rollingwood, Sunset Valley and West Lake Hills avoid getting incorporated into Austin?”